 The 2013 Nairobi Airport Fire; while thankfully didn’t have any fatalities, two people were seriously injured.
 It is not known what the cause of the fire was, but the substantial damage caused by the fire resulted in the international arrival and departure units of the Jomo Kenyatta International Airport being completely devastated.
 As a result, the airport had to close and divert its air traffic to Uganda, Tanzania and other airports in Kenya and it took a year for Jomo Kenyatta International Airport’s operations to be partly re-established, before a new unit was able to open up in July 2014.

-Known as the worst structural fire to have occurred in any commercial airport building is the 1996 Düsseldorf Airport Fire, which tragically claimed the lives of 17 people as well as seriously injuring over 62 more.
+Known as the worst structural fire to have occurred in any commercial airport building the 1996 Düsseldorf Airport Fire, which tragically claimed the lives of 17 people as well as seriously injuring over 60 people.

 It was welding works which caused the fire, where drops of molten metal met with the polystyrene insulation.
 Since the fire spread in the space between dropped ceilings and actual ceilings, the fire was able to spread rapidly to other terminal buildings, unnoticed.
 The plumes of smoke and fire quickly filled the terminal buildings completely blocking off all safe evacuation routes, which led to all fatalities being caused by toxic smoke inhalation.